 - Eat a heart-healthy diet with reduced amounts of saturated fat and cholesterol, and control your weight.
 Follow your health care provider's recommendations for treating high blood pressure, high cholesterol or diabetes.
 Reduce or stop smoking.

-- Men between the ages of 65 to 75 who have ever smoked should be screened for aneurysms in their abdominal aorta usually with an ultrasound exam.
+- Men age 65 to 75 years who have ever smoked should be screened for aneurysms in their abdominal aorta usually with an ultrasound exam.

 Get more exercise: